 Unfortunately, Cyprus is one of the most densely militarized countries in the world.
-It is likely that you see soldiers in Nicosia, especially around checkpoints.
+As a result, it's likely that you will see soldiers in Nicosia, especially around checkpoints.
 It may be uncomfortable to some people and many tourists come without knowing this.
 Just remember that Cyprus is a very safe place to visit, with a low crime rate.

 In the past, Cyprus has been a part of the Venetian Empire, the Ottoman Empire, the British Empire and many more.
 Nicosia used to be the capital of the Lusignan Kingdom.
 This means that they all left their marks on the architecture of the country.

 Nicosia is the best city in Cyprus to see many different examples of multicultural architecture at the same time.
 For example, Selimiye Mosque is one of the few mosques in the world that has gothic architecture.
 Famagusta Gate which used to be the main gate of Nicosia is an example of Venetian architecture.